admercs/SimpleArgParse.jl/README.md

 [![DOCS][docs-img]][docs-url] [![CI][CI-img]][CI-url] [![CODECOV][codecov-img]][codecov-url]

-A hackable, single-file, 160-line, zero-dependency Julia package for command-line argument parsing. `SimpleArgParse` offers 90% of the functionality of  `ArgParse` using 5% of the lines-of-code (LOC).
+A hackable, single-file, 320-line, single-dependency Julia package for command-line argument parsing. `SimpleArgParse` offers 95% of the functionality of  `ArgParse` using ~10% of the lines-of-code (LOC).

 Does this need to be more complicated?

 ## Motivation

 Parsing command-line arguments should not be complicated.
 Metaprogramming features such as macros and generators, while cool, are overkill.
 I wanted a simple command-line argument parsing library in the spirit of Python's [`argparse`](https://docs.python.org/3/library/argparse.html), but could not find one.
-The closest thing I found was [`ArgParse`](https://www.juliapackages.com/p/argparse), but I wanted something simpler.
+The closest thing I found was [`ArgParse`](https://www.juliapackages.com/p/argparse), but I desired something even simpler.
 There's nothing worse than having to security audit a massive package for a simple task.

-Here it is, a simple 160-line file with zero dependencies, a single data structure, and a few methods.
+Here it is, a single, simple, 320-line file with one battle-hardened dependency (`OrderedCollections::OrderedDict`), a single nested data structure, and a few methods.
 Hack on it, build on it, and use it for your own projects.
-You can read all of the source code in under one minute.
+You can read all of the source code in around one minute.

 Enjoy! :sunglasses: